mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/troubleshooting/tools-and-techniques/index.md

 In particular, this checks:

-- All enabled addons are installed and running
+- All enabled add-ons are installed and running
-- The deployed addons match the configuration of `cluster.yaml`
+- The deployed add-ons match the configuration of `cluster.yaml`

-**NOTE** If you manually customize components of a deployed addon, without tuning the associated `values` field for that addon in `cluster.yaml`, this command may report an error in your addon deployment.
+**NOTE** If you manually customize components of a deployed add-on, without tuning the associated `values` field for that add-on in `cluster.yaml`, this command may report an error in your add-on deployment.

-Running addon health checks is recommended when:
+Running add-on health checks is recommended when:

-- Any Konvoy addon is unreachable or unresponsive, e.g. Prometheus is down
+- Any Konvoy add-on is unreachable or unresponsive, e.g. Prometheus is down
 - Logging and metrics data are not updating in Kibana and Grafana
 - An application deployed with an Ingress is unreachable

-**NOTE** In Konvoy, addons behave like applications.
+**NOTE** In Konvoy, add-ons behave like applications.
 For further insight, review [the Kubernetes application troubleshooting guide][ts-application].

 [ts-overview]: https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/